The table of contents may be found here.

 boulders detached from the upper slopes are more accessible.
 These

-prove to be similar to the lithic tuff we've seen earlier.
+prove to be similar to the lapilli-tuff we've seen earlier.

 Tuff boulder.
 35 44.050N 106 24.097W

-So Cerro Balitas is a knob of tuff surrounded by tuff, except for the outcrop of solid hypabyssal rhyolite around the northwest flank.
+Cerro Balitas is thus a knob of pyroclastic rock surrounded by pyroclastic rock, except for the outcrop of solid hypabyssal rhyolite around the northwest flank.
 This may be the actual eruptive center, which has mostly eroded away, leaving Cerro Balitas as a remnant.

 Over geologic time scales, it is almost inevitable that groundwater will react with the rocks through which it passes, altering the chemistry of both.
 Where the water is cool and relatively pure and the flow rate is modest, such reactions will be slow, but when the water is hot, acidic, and constantly flowing, the reactions will be relatively fast and dramatic.
 This results in hydrothermal alteration of the rock.
 Geologists recognize many forms of hydrothermal alteration, depending on the temperature and chemistry of the water.